Guðrún P. Helgadóttir: Final years, death, and legacy

 After retiring from her role as principal of Kvennaskólinn í Reykjavík, Guðrún remained engaged in cultural and academic activities.
-She served as president of the Women’s Alliance of Reykjavik.
+She served as president of the Women’s Alliance of Reykjavík.
 She also contributed to the National Hospital of Iceland (Landspítali) through her work with its memorial fund.
 Guðrún was a founding member of the Delta Kappa Gamma Society in Iceland in 1975, an international organization for women educators.

 Guðrún died on July 5, 2006, at the age of 84.

 Honours

 Throughout her career, Guðrún was recognized for her contributions to Icelandic scholarship and culture.
 She was awarded the Knight’s Cross of the Order of the Falcon in 1964, the Commander’s Cross in 1971, and the Commander’s Cross with Star in 1989.
 These honors were presented by the president of Iceland in recognition of her work in education, literature, and cultural service.